 If you are from another area than Niagara, you must first contact the Access Centre in your area, who will subsequently deal with the access points of our nursing home.
 The Access Centre will give you the necessary documentation regarding the various admission regulations as well as information on accommodation rates.
-This information is updated regularly and is also available at the Foyer Richelieu.
+This information is updated regularly and is also available at the Foyer Richelieu Welland.

 As an authorized long-term care facility by the province the Foyer Richelieu Welland rates are set annually by the Ministry of Health and Long-Term Care and not by management or the board of administration of the Foyer.
 The rates are the same for all long-term care facilities in Ontario.
 The changes made by the Ministry reflect the annual increase in benefits of Old Age Security, the Guaranteed Income Supplement, and the Guaranteed Annual Income System.

+A number of semi-private rooms may be designated basic accommodation.
+Luxury Accommodation (A rate reduction is not available) A semi-private fee is charged for rooms with a toilet and occupied by two people.
+A private rate applies for rooms with a toilet accommodating only one resident.
 If the resident is in a long-term care residence and occupies a basic room, they may be entitled to a reduction of their share of the cost of accommodation.

-The Foyer will use the form: “Application for Reduction in Long-Term Care Home Basic Accommodation” supplied by the Ministry of Health to determine, if this is the case, the reduced rate that the resident has the right to have.
+The Foyer Richelieu Welland will use the form: “Application for Reduction in Long-Term Care Home Basic Accommodation” supplied by the Ministry of Health to determine, if this is the case, the reduced rate that the resident has the right to have.

 The cost of living is set by the Ministry of Health of Ontario.
 The rate for each resident is determined by their revenue and is revised annually on the 1st of July.

-To receive an application for a rate reduction, contact the Administrative assistant of Finance at (905) 734-1400 ext.
-22.
+To receive an application for a rate reduction, contact us 905-734-1400 or Info@FoyerRichelieu.com.